Almonds are extremely nutritious nuts for hair, beauty, and body.

 - The fatty acids in almond milk make it suitable for deep conditioning hair and promoting softness.
 It can also help tame flyaways and frizzy hair.

-- Additional nutrients in almond milk includes potassium, magnesium, manganese, selenium and zinc.
+- Additional nutrients in almond milk include potassium, magnesium, manganese, selenium, and zinc.

 - Hair strengthening and softening vitamins in almond milk include vitamins A, B, D & E.

 Almond Milk Conditioning Hair Mask